Logiqx/gps-details/docs/devices/garmin/chipsets/products.md

 #### Sony

-Several product numbers are used for the Sony GNSS chipsets.
+Several product numbers are observed for the Sony GNSS chipsets.

-At least one of the numbers represents the CXD5603GF, but others may represent chipsets such as the CXD5605GF, or relate to firmware updates from Sony.
+3107 probably represents the CXD5603GF, but others may represent chipsets such as the CXD5605GF, or relate to firmware updates from Sony.

-It's worth noting that some watch models have been seen with differing GNSS product numbers. e.g. Forerunner 945 with 3107 or 4197.
+It's worth noting that some watch models have been seen with differing GNSS product numbers. e.g. Forerunner 945 with 3107 and 4197.

 | Product | Chipset   | Observed                                                     |
 | ------- | --------- | ------------------------------------------------------------ |